MediaWind/react_kiosk_engine/docs/customAction.md

 }
 ```

-If your forget to define an `onCustomAction` prop, don't worry, you will get a warning in the console.
+If your forget to define an `onCustomAction` prop, you will get a warning in the console.

 3. Collect the `supercontext` in your handler's parameters